orgua/universal-android-debloater-UI/README.md

   - **even some safe packages can ruin your experience if you got no replacement**
   - **watch out for packages that are considered safe but have another device-brand or "pending.sh" as source**
   - information about the packages should be shown as you click on the corresponding row
+- try rebooting and test basic functionality
+- phone shows demanding apps in the battery-usage options and ram-horders can be found in the memory-options (hidden dev menu)
+- deactivate adb after you are finished

 ![screenshot](./media/screenshot_alpha.png)